bean-mhm/img-aligner/README.md

-Unlike typical images you might see on the internet which can only store RGB (red, green, blue) values in the [0, 1] range, linear images allow any real number (even negative) for the RGB values in their pixels.
+Unlike typical images you might see on the internet which can only store RGB (red, green, blue) values in the [0, 1] range, linear images allow any real number (even negative) for the RGB values in their pixels. img-aligner performs its calculations in a linear color space using 32-bit floating point values.

-img-aligner only supports OpenEXR images.
-It performs calculations in a linear color space using 32-bit floating point values.
-All images are assumed to be in Linear BT.709 (AKA Linear Rec.
-709) or something similar, like Linear BT.2020.
+img-aligner supports the [OpenEXR](https://openexr.com) image format for linear images and PNG and JPEG for nonlinear images.
+All linear images are assumed to be in Linear BT.709 I-D65 (AKA Linear Rec.
+709) or something similar like Linear BT.2020 I-E. Nonlinear images will go through an sRGB to Linear BT.709 conversion upon loading and the opposite when exporting.

 img-aligner always assumes your display device uses the sRGB standard.
 If you're using a P3 or BT.2020 device, linear images that were originally intended to